 Volunteer strata managers will not have to take out professional indemnity insurance or obtain educational qualifications.
-Rather than a contract with the strata company, they will need a written ‘volunteer agreement’, but this does not have to quote an ABN or agree to provide written reports on the performance of functions for the strata company.
+Rather than a contract with the strata company, they will need a written ‘volunteer agreement’.

-To avoid discouraging owners from volunteering to provide management services to a scheme on a voluntary basis (or for an honorary payment), there will be an exclusion of liability in any civil proceedings for any act done in good faith when that person performs the role of volunteer strata manager.
+To encourage owners to volunteer to provide management services to a scheme on a voluntary basis, there will be an exclusion of liability in any civil proceedings for any act done in good faith when that person performs the role of volunteer strata manager.

-Service contracts entered into by original proprietors (essentially, the developer) in the strata context are unique because such contracts:
+Service contracts entered into by scheme developers in the strata context are unique because such contracts:

-- are typically signed by the original proprietor on behalf of the strata company when they control the strata company (i.e. prior to the units being transferred to buyers)
+- are typically signed by the scheme developer on behalf of the strata company when the scheme developer controls the strata company (i.e. prior to the lots being transferred to buyers)

-- bind the strata company – meaning that once the original proprietor sells the units, the new proprietors become responsible for paying for this service contract, and may have to wait years before they can shop around for a better price and or service.
+- bind the strata company – meaning that once the scheme developer sells the lots, the new owners become responsible for paying for this service contract and may have to wait years before they can shop around for a better price and or service.

-In this context, there is an incentive for the original proprietor to commit the newly created strata company to expensive service contracts to obtain a commission for the original proprietor.
+In this context, there is an incentive for the scheme developer to commit the newly created strata company to expensive service contracts to obtain a commission for the scheme developer.

 As part of the reforms:

-- The original proprietor (developer) will be required to inform the strata company of any commission the original proprietor will make or intends to make as a result of committing the strata company to a service contract.
+- The scheme developer will be required to inform the strata company of any commission the scheme developer will make or intends to make as a result of committing the strata company to a service contract.

-- If the original proprietor breaches this duty to disclose the commission they receive (or expects to receive) from such a service contract, the strata company may apply to the Tribunal for an order that the original proprietor pay the commission to the strata company.
+- If the scheme developer breaches this duty to disclose the commission they receive (or expects to receive) from such a service contract, the strata company may apply to the Tribunal for an order that the scheme developer pay the commission to the strata company.

 - retain all key scheme documents they receive